-AP-35 Projects - 91.220(d)
+AP-35 Projects - 91.220(d) Introduction

-For FY 2017-2018, Seminole County has selected two specific projects to receive federal program funding.
-The Public Facility Improvements and the Midway Water Improvements are key projects that will improve living conditions and enhance overall quality of life in the community.
+For FY 2017-2018, Seminole County has selected three specific projects to receive federal program funding.
+The two public facility improvements and the Midway Water Improvements are key projects that will improve living conditions and enhance overall quality of life in the community.
 The Midway water improvement project was selected and highly prioritized based upon community feedback.
-The design phase of the Midway Water Improvements is near completion, with the last round of mapping currently underway.
-The construction phases II and III are set to begin after the final design and mapping components are complete.
+The design phase of the Midway Water Improvements is complete, with the last round of mapping concluding in the 2016 program year.
+The second phase of construction is underway.
 The subsequent phases of the project include installation of the new system along with system connections.
 Funds are also slated to make improvements to a community medical clinic and another public facility that provides employment opportunities for disabled persons.
-Habitat for Humanity seeks to use HOME funds to construct four affordable housing units on scattered sites in Seminole County
+Habitat for Humanity seeks to use HOME funds to construct four affordable housing units on scattered sites in Seminole County.